keithbsmiley-other/emilysite/_posts/2020-10-26-fad-diets-and-macros.md

 [^5]:	Unfortunately, most of them only focus on macros, rather than well-rounded nutrient intake---hence the being unhealthy.

 [^6]:	Some sources may argue that there are other macronutrients.
-The National Academy of Sports Medicine (or NASM) argues that alcohol is a macronutrient.
+The National Academy of Sports Medicine (NASM) argues that alcohol is a macronutrient.
 While others argue that Water and Fiber should be included in the list as separate items.
-For the sake of simplicity, this article will focus on the three macros that every one can agree on.
+For the sake of simplicity, this article will focus on the three macros that everyone can agree on.

 [^7]:	"Dietary Fats." www.heart.org.
 Accessed October 21, 2020. [https://www.heart.org/en/healthy-living/healthy-eating/eat-smart/fats/dietary-fats.](https://www.heart.org/en/healthy-living/healthy-eating/eat-smart/fats/dietary-fats)